 - Judging educators based on student test scores will make it more difficult to fill high-need teaching assignments and discourage collaboration.

-The MTA and many members submitted public comments against the proposed new regulations in January 2017.
-Read more about the MTA's opposition to the proposed regulations:
+The MTA and many members submitted public comments against the new regulations in January 2017.
+Read more about the MTA's opposition:

 MTA’s guidance on the development of District-Determined Measures provides a step-by-step approach that local associations and districts may use in identifying assessments currently in use that could be adapted or adopted as DDMs.
 This guidance also recommends a process for developing new DDMs.
 For each educator, there must be least two DDMs and at least two years of outcomes resulting in the educator’s impact on student learning rating as mandated by state regulations.